UK politicians hold breath as Trump arrives mid-campaign

 Labour is campaigning heavily on the claim that the overstretched but treasured NHS is not safe in Conservative hands.

-Johnson has called that allegation “nonsense.”
+“This is pure Loch Ness Monster, Bermuda Triangle stuff,” he said Tuesday.

 But Labour says the U.S. could try to demand during trade talks that Britain pay American pharma firms more for drugs.
 It could also push for extended patents that would prevent Britons buying cheaper generic versions of U.S.-patented drugs — something that happened in talks on a U.S.-Mexico-Canada trade deal.

 Documents from preliminary talks between U.S. and U.K. negotiators over two years from July 2017 — obtained and released by Labour last week — mention that “patent issues” around “NHS access to generic drugs will be a key consideration” in talks.